Antillion/rundeck-cloudify-plugin/README.md

  - Import an entire project archive into a project

 Known to work with Cloudify 3.2.1 and - more or less - Rundeck versions API 11+.
-Rundeck calls are really forwarded off to an Antillion fork of rundeckrun.
+Rundeck calls are really forwarded off to an Antillion fork of [(a)rundeckrun](http://github.com/antillion/arundeckrun).

 # Installation